iobis/pacman-final-training/README.md

 ### Scan data page

 This page allows quickly scanning pipeline results before submitting data to OBIS.
 Taxonomic identifiers are extracted from the data, and a list of matching risk analyses is shown.

-Test this by submitting the occurrence file you downloaded earlier.
+:point_right: Test this by submitting the occurrence file you downloaded earlier.

 ![scan](images/scan.png)